-The fleet management interface involves the linking of a Garmin navigation device to QCIC’s flagship QIC-FLEET solution, which is designed to enable fleet owners to effectively and affordably manage numerous variables related to the location and performance of individual vehicles and equipment by transmitting relevant data on the GSM network, via a preferred network partner.
+The fleet management interface involves the linking of a Garmin navigation device to QCIC’s flagship QIC-FLEET solution, which is designed to enable fleet owners to effectively and affordably manage numerous variables related to the location and performance of individual vehicles, so in this way it is much like a car tracker, and equipment by transmitting relevant data on the GSM network, via a preferred network partner.

 QCIC director Brian McKenzie reveals that the new interface, launched in late 2013, provides substantially improved communication and vehicle management in an interactive manner through a Garmin navigation device.
 “Any newer model Garmin GPS unit can be effortlessly connected to the QIC-FLEET device via a fleet management interface (FMI) connection cable.”

 McKenzie points out that this new interface provides measurable value to numerous industries, including; couriers, meter taxis, towing companies, emergency services and businesses that are heavily reliant on travelling sales representatives.
 “The interface provides two-way communication to ensure that a central control room can clearly communicate with the driver of any specific vehicle in the fleet.”